 - While misophonia is not related to a problem with your ears, it is related to how sound affects your brain.
 It may also have a psychological component.

+What are the most common sounds that affect people with misophonia?A trigger can be virtually any repeating sound or sight.
+Although much less common, triggers don't have to be sounds, they can also be touch, smell, and vibrations.
 Most triggers are sounds we hear in everyday life.
 Eating sounds and those at the dinner table are very common in our lives and these are the most frequent triggers for misophonia.
 Second on the list are breathing or nose sounds, including nose whistles, heavy breathing, sighing, snoring and anything else associated with breathing.

 What treatment is available?